Teacher shortage challenges Minnesota schools

 It's not clear how many of those teachers were still working in education at other levels, like as a principal or district administrator, and how many had left the field entirely.
 Also unclear: exactly when and why teachers had decided to leave the classroom, or why so many teachers seemed to be leaving in the first stage of their career.
 About a third of new teachers leave within the first five years on the job, a long-term trend that shows little sign of waning.

 Liuzzi said PELSB hopes to gather more information through teacher surveys and from school districts, but has been limited by budget constraints and other issues.
-The public agency is asking the state Legislature to help pay for a statewide teacher survey, which it estimates would cost between $25,000 and $50,000.
+The public agency is asking the state Legislature to help pay for a statewide teacher survey, which it estimates would cost $25,000 to $50,000.

 Denise Specht, president of Education Minnesota, the state teachers' union, said she'd like to see the state collect and track more data about teachers coming and going from the field.
 She said she expects the findings would turn up some common themes.